edutms/obsidian-vault/6 - Main Notes (Zettelkasten)/Crud.md

 ### Tags: [[software-engineering]]

-# CRUD

-What is CRUD?
+# What is CRUD?

+In programming, CRUD stands for Create, Read, Update, Delete.

+It refers to the basic operations that can be performed on a database and that are fundamental for managing data in